sidhardhadevops/Resume_Azure_Hosted/README.md

-# Hosting static content on Azure
+# Hosting Resume as a static content website on Azure

 Resources Required: